-Stories Within is a rich and engaging creative process that weaves a love of books, story and the expressive arts.
+Stories Within is a deeply engaging creative process that weaves a love of books, story and the expressive arts.

 Since the beginning of time, story-telling has been a way to teach, learn, and transform self and others by way of the lessons and wisdom gained through personal experience and the world around us.

 Please note that although the books and content discussed can be an opportunity for deep inner work, this is not therapy.
 Rather, it's a supportive environment that offers space for participants to listen, create, and witness to others.
-It is the responsibility of each participant to seek out therapy should issues arise during this course.
+It is the responsibility of each participant to seek out therapy should the readings or discussion bring up unresolved issues.

-Q: Most book groups read an entire book in a month – why is this so long?
+Q: Every book group I’ve participated in reads a book a month – why is this different?

-A: Stories Within isn’t so much a reading or book group as it is a creative process.
+A: Stories Within isn’t just a reading/book group; it’s a story-based creative process that invites you to dive into the realm of story.
 We read, discuss and make art with the kind of books that contain so much juicy content that we may only cover several chapters each week.
-This slower pace allows us to really dive into the story, explore its connection to our lives, and create an expressive response based on the content we uncover.
+This slower pace allows us to immerse ourselves in the story, explore its connection to our lives, and create an expressive response based on what we uncover.

-Q: Aside from the weekly online gathering, how much time do I need to give this?
+Q: Aside from our weekly zoom gathering, how much time do I need to give this?

 Q: What kind of art supplies will I need to purchase?